 Working throughout Scotland on a one-to-one basis.
-I specialise in Horsemanship ground work online and liberty (which can be working on agility tasks) and also bitless bridle riding techniques.
+I specialise in Horsemanship ground work (which can be working on agility tasks for more fun) and also bitless bridle riding techniques.

 This involves getting to grips with horsemanship tools and a basic understanding of communication with your horse.
-Teaching you to help your horse to be calm and relaxed whilst having co-operation of your requests but also making sure you listen to your horses too.
+Teaching you to help your horse to be calm and relaxed whilst having co-operation of your requests but also making sure you listen to your horse too.
 Lessons involve ground and ridden work in walk and trot.
 Riding skills are started by learning to use your breathing through to a seat connection and for the horse to learn to listen to your body aids rather than relying on your reins.

 In this level I start teaching about partnership phases of intent and work towards more lightness, understanding and communication between you and your horse.
 This level is about having more fun and will help you and your horse find more confidence with obstacles and tasks.
 Learning how to help your horse become more flexible and balanced with a better understanding of impulsion.
 The ground and ridden work at this level is in walk, trot and the start of canter work.
 Ridden work is getting more refined with the body aids.
 It is also the stage that liberty work can be started.

 Equipment: I like to work with a 22′ lead rope and have one for students to try out.
 Bitless riding is either with a rope halter or kind type of bitless bridle (ie. no leverage).
 I have 4 sizes of bitless headcollar’s that students can try out in a lesson too.